 During lambing season, the ewes were brought here to birth their young.
 Specially-trained shepherds would make judgments about which lambs qualified as worthy to be a sacrificial lamb.
 If they qualified by being without spot or blemish, they would be wrapped with “swaddling cloths” to protect them from harming themselves.
 Lambs are lively little creatures.
-Those that were not suitable were joined to the flock.
+Those that were not suitable were re-joined to the flock to bear other lambs.

 Cooper P. Abrams III cites much biblical and historical evidence that agrees with Edersheim.
 Read more here - http://bible-truth.org/BirthPlaceofJesus.html#3